MaxHorstmann/maxhorstmann.github.io/about.md

 Hi, I'm Max!

-I'm a full-stack software developer, and I work at [Stack Exchange](http://www.stackexchange.com).
+I'm a full-stack software developer, and I work at [Stack Exchange](http://www.stackexchange.com) in New York City.

-Visit my [Stack Overflow Careers](http://careers.stackoverflow.com/maxhorstmann) profile to see what I've been working on recently.